Blog/Testimonials·8 min read

 Mixpanel testimonial page example

-• Video testimonials from companies like Olo, Wise, and eToro
+• Video testimonials from companies like Olo, Wise, and eToro.

 Mixpanel testimonial page example